 Manure management concerns from wet weather

-By Angela Rieck-Hinz and Daniel Andersen
+June 17, 2013 by Angela Rieck-Hinz and Daniel Andersen

 Jun.
 17, 2013, Ames, IA – The wet spring has raised many concerns about manure management for Iowa crop and livestock farmers.
 The following is a quick list of issues and possible responses to the issues.
 Farmers are encouraged to contact their local ISU Extension and Outreach agengineer, field agronomist, or livestock specialist, or the local DNR field office for additional information and assistance.